neolectron/Notion-formula-editor/README.md

 # Notion formula editor

-Leverage github copilot completion to write and test typesafe Notion formulas
+Typesafe Notion formulas using typescript syntax.

 ### How to use :